OOPSpam/blog/_posts/2020-10-19-filter-spam-by-country.md

 Up until now, OOPSpam API could spam score messages based on language, Machine Learning models, IP, content & URL analyses, and many more custom rules.
 Today, we are excited to announce a new shiny feature, Country Restrictions.

-if you are only interested in getting messages from people in the United States and Canada, you can pass a two-letter country code to ```allowedCountries``` parameter along with ```senderIP```.
+Let's say you are only interested in getting messages from people in the United States and Canada, you can pass a two-letter country code to ```allowedCountries``` parameter along with ```senderIP```.
 OOPSpam will return a maximum Spam Score 6 if the message sender's IP isn't originated from one of those countries in ```allowedCountries```.

 Check out [the official documentation](https://www.oopspam.com/docs.html) for example request and how to use the feature.